Dalas121/Heir_2_The_Throne/README.md

 - Konrad and Delfador complete 1 scenario together (limited choice here; only Exodus, Blackwater, or Pearls)
 - Delfador leaves to help in the defense of Elensefar
 - player plays 2-4 more phase 1 scenarios (varies by difficulty)
 - Elensefar falls.
-Delfador returns, and exhorts Konrad to flee north, either via the Ford of Abez or via Elensefar
+Delfador returns.
+Phase 1 scenarios remain accessible throughout phase 2

 Phase 2
 - Li'sar follows Konrad north across the great river.
 Both race to get the sceptre